cockroachdb/docs/v20.1/configure-replication-zones.md

 For each of the above objects you can control:

 - How many copies of each range to spread through the cluster.
-- Which constraints are applied to which data, e.g., "table X's data can only be stored in the German datacenters".
+- Which constraints are applied to which data, e.g., "table X's data can only be stored in the German availability zones".
 - The maximum size of ranges (how big ranges get before they are split).
 - How long old data is kept before being garbage collected.
 - Where you would like the leaseholders for certain ranges to be located, e.g., "for ranges that are already constrained to have at least one replica in `region=us-west`, also try to put their leaseholders in `region=us-west`".